aimeele97/CDR-data-quality-monitor/README.md

 ---

 ## Key Findings

-**1. ANZ has the lowest feed reliability at 45.7% success rate** ANZ consistently underperforms all other data holders, with a disproportionately high partial-feed rate.
+**1. ANZ has the lowest feed reliability at 46% success rate** ANZ consistently underperforms all other data holders at 46%, with a disproportionately high partial-feed rate compared to Bendigo Bank at 67%.
 This suggests data is being sent but incompletely — pointing to a schema or pagination issue at the source rather than a full outage.

-**2. 152 reconciliation breaches detected across all holders** Over 38% of all feed runs had a gap between records expected and records received exceeding the 5% threshold.
+**2. 153 reconciliation breaches detected across all holders** Over 38% of all feed runs had a gap between records expected and records received exceeding the 5% threshold.
 The worst single incident was an ANZ accounts feed that delivered only 5,069 of 11,031 expected records — a 54.4% gap.
 In a production environment, this would directly impact billing accuracy and regulatory reporting.

 **3. 31 transactions removed during cleaning — duplicate and orphaned IDs** Duplicate transaction IDs, if left uncleaned, would cause double-counting in any financial aggregation or billing calculation.
 Detection and deduplication is a critical step before any downstream reporting.

-**4. Commonwealth Bank has the highest average feed latency** Despite being the largest data holder, Commonwealth Bank recorded the highest average latency at 8,000ms peak — above the threshold where downstream data freshness is impacted.
+**4. Bendigo Bank has the highest average feed latency at 4,693ms** Despite strong success rates, Bendigo Bank recorded the highest average latency at 4,693ms — above the threshold where downstream data freshness begins to degrade for real-time consent use cases.

-**5. Active consent growth is healthy but revocations are rising** Active consents grew steadily from February to April.
-However, both expired and revoked consent counts are also climbing — a signal worth monitoring at the product level, as rising revocations may indicate friction in the customer data-sharing experience.
+**5. Active consent growth is healthy but revocations are rising** Active consents grew from near zero in January to 34 by April, with 5 new consents added last month.
+However, revoked consent counts are also climbing — a signal worth monitoring at the product level, as rising revocations may indicate friction in the customer data-sharing experience.

 ---